cjdenio/casparcg-template-marketplace/_caspar_templates/channelbrand-logo-anim.md

     - flash
     - simple
     - actionscript
     - branding
 ---

 # Channel Branding Logo Animation

 This is a simple logo animation using only actionscript, special for the beginners.
-The animations are triggered by calling the functions inside the template (Out and In). __Source files are included__
+The animations are triggered by calling the functions inside the template (Out and In). __Source files are included__.

 ## Getting started